|

 both the medical misinformation and character issues surrounding

+his books.
 Likewise, the wording on his copyright page and acknowledgment

 in the 2001 edition of On Becoming Babywise